Ludwig Schwarz: Bishop of Linz

 Schwarz was appointed the Diocesan Bishop of Linz on 6 July 2005 by Pope Benedict XVI; he assumed that office on 18 September.

 Schwarz put an end to some of the liberal practices of his predecessor, Maximilian Aichern.
 He enforced Catholic teaching that prohibited baptisms and preaching by lay people, and was more stringent about norms for the reception of the Eucharist.

 One of the biggest challenges Schwarz had to face was the controversy over the nomination of Gerhard Maria Wagner as auxiliary bishop of the diocese, known for his view that Hurricane Katrina was a punishment for New Orleans' sins.
 Wagner's selection by the Congregation for Bishops - with Schwarz's support - was rejected by many of the liberal deans in Austria.
 Wagner eventually turned down the appointment, after 2 weeks where the number of people leaving the Church quadrupled in his Linz congregation, with similar or even higher numbers in the neighbouring communities, many of the ex-parishioners naming Wagner's appointment as the reason for their departure.

 His retirement was accepted on 18 Nov 2015 and thus Schwarz is now the Bishop Emeritus of Linz.

+Retirement

+After his retirement, Bishop Schwarz lived with the Don Bosco Sisters in Vöcklabruck for almost ten years; he carried out light duties including visiting the sick, celebrating confirmations across the country and other assignments.
+In summer 2024, he retired from his duties there and by 2025 he was living at the senior citizens' centre of the Brothers of Mercy in Kritzendorf.